Online Sports Betting in

-In May of 2018, Delaware became one of the 17 states in which sports betting is legal.
+Sports betting is legal in Delaware and it has been legal since PASPA was repealed in May 2018.
 While online sports betting is also legal, it is currently not offered until the Delaware Lottery starts issuing regulations.
-Read more below.

 There are only three land-based sportsbooks in Delaware.
 However, because of the size of the state, a legal sports betting facility is no more than a few hours away no matter which direction you’re coming from.
 Sports gambling is currently available at:

 How old do you need to be to bet in Delaware